What is uterine artery embolization?

 - Abdominal pain, cramping, or swelling

-- Increased vaginal bleeding or other drainage
+- Increased vaginal bleeding or passing of tissue or other drainage

 You will need to see your healthcare provider for a follow-up visit.
 This is usually 1 to 2 weeks after the procedure.
 At that time the doctor may schedule an ultrasound or MRI in 6 months to see how well the procedure worked.